-Our executive compensation program is grounded by the guiding principle that compensation should be highly dependent upon long-term shareholder returns.
-This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our executive leadership team to stay solidly focused on long-term performance.
-We have generated a compounded annual growth rate for total shareholder return of 19.3% over the last 25 years.
+Our executive compensation program is grounded in the principle that compensation should be highly dependent upon long-term shareholder returns.
+This key tenet of our compensation philosophy has driven the unique design of our program for many years and has enabled our executive leadership team to remain solidly focused on long-term performance.
+Watsco's entry into the HVAC/R distribution industry began in 1989, and, over the last 30 years, we have generated an 18% compounded annual growth rate for total shareholder return.

 Our compensation philosophy is unique in comparison to other companies because of our approach to long-term incentives.
-All of the restricted shares we have granted to 59 leaders throughout the Company, including our NEOs, vest upon reaching retirement age (usually 62 or older).
-Vesting may also occur at an even later date for those who extend their careers beyond age 62.
-This means that our key leaders will not know the value and cannot realize the value of their equity awards until they have spent their career with the Company.
-We believe granting restricted stock effectively balances strategic risk-taking and long-term performance, creates an ownership culture, and aligns the interests of high-performing leaders with the interests of our shareholders.
+All restricted shares that we have granted to 59 leaders throughout the Company, including our NEOs, vest only toward the end of their careers (usually age 62 or older).
+Vesting may occur even later for those who extend their careers beyond age 62.
+This means that our key leaders will not know the value and cannot realize the value of their equity awards until they have spent their careers with the Company.
+We believe granting long-duration restricted stock effectively balances strategic risk-taking and long-term performance, creates an ownership culture, and aligns the interests of high-performing leaders with the interests of our shareholders.
 Additionally, we believe these awards help build a sustainable future by ensuring that our executives make the right long-term business decisions that will survive well past their retirement.

 The Company began granting restricted stock awards to a variety of leaders in 1997.
-As it relates to our NEOs, none of their restricted share awards have ever vested.
-On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 11 years and, due to the cliff-vesting upon retirement, will not begin to vest until 2022 for the Chairman & CEO and not until 2045 for the President.
-This long-term vesting demonstrates the distinct nature of this program and the long-term perspective that is at the core of the Company's compensation philosophy.
-Based on a review of vesting terms for data provided by Equilar of the population of companies referred to in the table below, the duration of our cliff-vesting period is unique to Watsco.
+As it relates to our NEOs, 97% of their restricted share awards have not yet vested.
+On a weighted-average basis, our NEO's respective restricted share awards have been outstanding for approximately 12 years and will not begin to vest until 2022 for the Chairman & CEO and not until 2043 for the President.
+This long-term vesting demonstrates the program's distinct nature and the long-term perspective that is at the core of the Company's compensation philosophy, which is unique to Watsco.

 This compensation discussion and analysis (referred to as CD&A) explains our executive compensation program for our NEOs listed below.
-It also describes the Compensation Committee's process for making pay decisions in 2017.
+It also describes the Compensation Committee's process for making pay decisions in 2018.

-Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 45 Aaron J. (A.J.)
-Nahmad President 12 Barry S. Logan Senior Vice President & Secretary (SVP) 25 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 19
+Name Title Years at Watsco Albert H. Nahmad Chairman & Chief Executive Officer (CEO) 46 Aaron J. (A.J.)
+Nahmad President 13 Stephen F. Rush (1) Executive Vice President & Chief Operating Officer (COO) 19 Barry S. Logan Senior Vice President & Secretary (SVP) 26 Ana M. Menendez Chief Financial Officer & Treasurer (CFO) 20